DistributedProofreaders/guiguts/INSTALL.md

 ## MacOS

 To use Guiguts you need to be running macOS High Sierra (10.13) or higher.
-Running Guiguts on MacOS requires installing the following pieces of software.
+If you're running a version of macOS that is newer than that, but out of support by Apple, you may get warnings about some components no longer working.
+Running Guiguts on macOS requires installing the following pieces of software.
 The list may seem intimidating but it's rather straightforward and only needs to be done once.
 These instructions walk you through it.

 * Guiguts code
 * [Xcode Command Line Tools](https://developer.apple.com/library/archive/technotes/tn2339/_index.html)